A general system error occurred: The Virtual Machine could not start

 Since I am unable to connect to the ESXi over the SSH, I had to go for the reboot, took the approvals from different application owners and finally scheduled the ESX reboot by shutting down the virtual machines.
 Quickly after the ESXi reboot, I enabled SSH and uninstalled the hp-ams with the following steps:

-To remove the hp-ams package from an ESXi host:
+How to remove the hp-ams package from an ESXi host:

 - Move the ESXi host in to maintenance mode.